dennisryanlee/stock-quote-webpage/tracking.md

 Summary - ************************************************************************ this is 72 characters
+06/23/22:
+Summary - worked on react component for stock quote lookup Details - added more complex React component; renamed files for react; worked on getting react input to work Goal tomorrow - keep working on react

 06/22/22:
 Summary - setup JSX
 Details - playing around with react and converting to JSX; installed react and react-dom libraries; got JSX working; started to reformat React like_button.js